marci-pires/WikiHadatac/Installing-for-Windows.md

 ### Acquiring Java SDK 1.8+

-1. Java SDK 8+: http://java.com/en/download/ (or use your distribution's java)

 Verify your Java version, by searching `about java' or typing the command below, it should show at least build 1.8.0.

      $ javac -version

-If something under this appears or the program fails, you need to properly install Java 1.8+
+If something under this appears or the program fails, you need to properly install Java 1.8+.
+If that is the case, go to  http://java.com/en/download/ (or use your distribution's java)

 ### Step 2: Downloading HADataC-Console